Birth and Neonatal Injury Lawyers

 - Stroke During/Near the Time of Delivery

 Find out whether medical negligence caused your child’s nerve damage.
 We work closely with medical experts and know how to identify and prove negligence by any type of treating physician, including pediatric neurologists, obstetricians, and neonatologists.
 We also will help you seek compensation for all of your expenses, from the costs of medical care for your child to the expense of retrofitting your home or vehicle to meet your child’s needs.
+Our attorneys have experience working birth injury cases in both New Jersey and Pennsylvania.

 Attorney Jim McEldrew has compassionately helped clients in matters related to birth trauma for more than 30 years.
 He has been a member of the Birth Trauma Group of the American Association for Justice.
 All birth injury claims are handled on a contingency basis.
 We will only bill you legal fees if we are able to recover compensation for your losses.
 To schedule a meeting for a free consultation, fill out our form or call us directly at 1-800-590-4116.